 Many characters in Axis Powers Hetalia act like this at some point or another, being jerks to each other during conflicts but genuinely showing kindness and concern for younger nations, animals or their subordinates: America, England, France, Germany, Austria, Prussia...

-Byakuya Kuchiki from Bleach.
-He is shown to be very arrogant and snobby (possibly to do with his noble family upbringing).
-However, he has been proven on more than one occasion to be fiercely devoted to his sister, Rukia.
+Byakuya Kuchiki is shown to be arrogant and very snobby (possibly to do with his noble family upbringing), but he has been proven on more than one occasion to be fiercely devoted to his sister, Rukia.

-Same goes for his lieutenant, Renji Abarai, who is just as devoted to Rukia as well as very Hot-Blooded and loyal to those he cares for.
+Same goes for his lieutenant, Renji Abarai, who is very Hot-Blooded and loyal to those he cares for, including Rukia.

-Kensei Muguruma.
-He and his lieutenant Mashiro get along like an ice cube and the sun, but when Wonderweiss started beating the shit out of her, the first thing Kensei did was go and save her.
-And then deny that was his intention.
+Kensei Muguruma, and his lieutenant Mashiro, get along like an ice cube and the sun, but when the Wonderweiss started beating the shit out of her, the first thing Kensei did was go and save her, then deny that was his intention.
 He also saved Hisagi from a Hollow when he was young and tried to get him to smile, although he did it in a hilariously frightening manner.

-The Shinka in the anime for Chuunibyou Demo Koi ga Shitai! is this.
-Specifically, no matter how abrasive she is towards everyone at the club, the fact that she joined their beach vacation is a telltale sign that she's far friendlier to them than she'd ever like to admit.
-This is especially highlighted in Episode 9, when she actually gives Rikka advice on romance.
+The Shinka, in the anime for Chuunibyou Demo Koi ga Shitai!, is always abrasive towards everyone else in the club.
+However, the fact that she joined their beach vacation is a telltale sign that she's far friendlier to them than she'd ever like to admit.
+Her heart of gold is especially highlighted in Episode 9, when she actually gives Rikka advice on romance.

-Tomoya Okazaki from CLANNAD.
-Yes, he tries to project the front of a lazy ass who delights in twisting the truth for practical jokes on anyone and everyone (leading to some impressive amounts of confusion and misunderstanding among the more naive cast — Nagisa especially), and tries to look all though and detached.
-Yet he ends up trying to help the mains of every arc, without a second thought, and has been seen to drop Manly Tears, or openly crying in frustration and sadness, at the endings of some.
+Tomoya Okazaki from CLANNAD, who tries to project the image of a wangsty, cynical lazy ass… Delights in twisting the truth for practical jokes on anyone and everyone (leading to some impressive amounts of confusion and misunderstanding among the more naive cast — Nagisa especially), and tries to look all bored and detached.
+Yet he ends up trying to help the main characters of every arc, without a second thought, and has been seen to cry at the ends of some of the arcs, in Manly Tears, or open frustration and sadness.

-Lorenzo.
-While he constantly torments Ian, treats Marjorie like a child, and cheats on Claire with Pascal, he has some redeeming moments.
-He comforts Nadia when Ian falls for Jeremy, even attempting to confront Ian about it, tries to convince Claire that Marjorie should be given more freedom, and also rescues Jeremy from Pascal's drug induced abuse.
+Lorenzo constantly torments Ian, treats Marjorie like a child, and cheats on Claire with Pascal.
+Despite this, he has some redeeming moments.
+He comforts Nadia when Ian falls for Jeremy, even attempting to confront Ian about it.
+He tries to convince Claire that Marjorie should be given more freedom, and also rescues Jeremy from Pascal's drug-induced abuse.

 On a much smaller scale, Yajirobe.
-A belligerent glutton who vocally wants nothing to do with the other Z-Warriors, he still always ends up coming to their aid when they really need it.
+A belligerent glutton who’s been around since Dragon Ball, and who loudly declares he wants nothing to do with the other Z-Warriors, still always ends up coming to their aid when they really need it.